LakshayManglani/recipe-finder/README.md

 Check out the live demo of Recipe Finder on Netlify: [Recipe Finder Live Demo](https://recipefinderbylakshay.netlify.app/)

+## Backend Repository

+Check out the backend repository for this project on Github: [Recipe Finder Backend](https://github.com/LakshayManglani/recipe-finder-backend)

 ## Features

 - Search for Recipes: Use the search bar to find recipes based on ingredients, dish names, or other keywords.